 Early in the period Shea Theodore found an open Chandler Stephenson and the top-six center wristed a puck into Dallas’ net.
 A couple of minutes later the Stars matched the score 2-2.

 Dallas’ offense heated up in the final period, scoring the first two goals of the frame.
 The Golden Knights attempted a comeback, but the Stars held on to thier 4-2 advantage.

 With their 4-2 win over Vegas, Dallas forces a Game 6 back in Texas on Monday.
 Puck drop is scheduled for 5PM (Recap by Jason)

 Analysis: The game started out quite choppy and the Golden Knights seemed to be the beneficiaries of it, scoring first and posting the first seven shots.
 Then the Stars found their way into the game and started creating dangerous chances all over the place.
 Adin Hill was terrific once again but the dam eventually broke with a pair in the 3rd.
 VGK will now head back to Dallas where they’ll have a lot more pressure than they’ve had at any point in this postseason.
 Time to really react.
 (Analysis by Ken)

-Upcoming stories from the Vegas Golden Knights vs. Colorado Avalanche at Ball Arena.
+Upcoming stories from the Vegas Golden Knights vs Dallas Stars Game 5 at T-Mobile Arena.